 Creating content for long-tail and specific keywords can help you to capture traffic and gain quick wins to grow your traffic.
 If you need help building a frame of valuable keywords, you can leverage paid tools like Ahrefs, SEMRush, or Wordstream to find long-tail keyword ideas or, better yet, get the best keywords for free using Google Search.
 With the help of omnichannel-based marketing agencies like SnellMedia, wins from other campaigns (say PPC) can help you identify more valuable keywords to apply in your SEO campaign.

-A great insight we want to share with you is that there are opportunities found both in the technical side of keyword research and the prolific side of search intent research.
+A great insight we want to share with you is that there are opportunities found both in the technical side of keyword research and the prolific side of search intent research to help you increase visibility on google.
 We will get back to this in a minute.

 So far, we've discussed how users search for new information on Google or are seeking to solve a particular problem, and how you address their behaviors to get quick SERP wins.